-Violent felonies as well as burglary of a residence may not be sealed until ten (10) years after the case closes.
+Violent crimes as well as burglary of a residence may not be sealed until ten (10) years after the case closes.

-Otherwise, felonies may be sealed after specified time periods depending on the category of felony:
+Otherwise, crimes may be sealed after specified time periods depending on the category:

 - Category A felony convictions may be sealed ten (10) years after the case is closed.